bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Adjacent Sibling Selector</h4>

-Occasionally a little more control may be desired, including the ability to select a sibling element that directly follows after another sibling element, which is where the adjacent sibling element comes in.
-The adjacent sibling selector will only select sibling elements directly following after another sibling element.
-Instead of using the tilde character, as with general sibling selectors, the adjacent sibling selector uses a plus character, +, between the two elements within a selector.
-Again, the first element identifies what the second element shall directly follow after and be a sibling with, and both of which must share the same parent.
+<p>Occasionally a little more control may be desired, including the ability
+to select a sibling element that directly follows after another sibling element, which is where the adjacent sibling element comes in.
+The adjacent sibling selector will only select sibling elements directly following after another sibling element.</p>

+<p>Instead of using the tilde character, as with general sibling selectors,
+the adjacent sibling selector uses a plus character, +, between the two elements within a selector.
+Again, the first element identifies what the second element shall directly follow after and be a sibling with, and both of which must share the same parent.</p>

-Looking at the adjacent sibling selector h2 + p only p elements directly following after h2 elements will be selected.
-Both of which must also share the same parent element.
+<p>Looking at the adjacent sibling selector h2 + p only p elements directly
+following after h2 elements will be selected.
+Both of which must also share the same parent element.</p>

-The paragraph on line 5 is selected as it directly follows after its sibling heading along with sharing the same parent element, thus selected.
+<p>The paragraph on line 5 is selected as it directly follows after its
+sibling heading along with sharing the same parent element, thus selected.</p>

 <h4>CSS</h4>